Fine Dining That's Good for the Earth

 At Elk Camp every organic chicken we serve is born and raised in Colorado.
 We find great value in helping small scale ranchers and farmers make a living from the land, a byproduct of which is a strengthened community by keeping our dollars in the Roaring Fork Valley.

 In addition to efforts to buy local we’ve made significant strides to expand the number of locations composting food waste.
-What started out as a trial run spear-headed by Henrietta Oliver at Bumps has expanded to Cliffhouse, Two Creeks Café, Merry-Go-Round, Ullrhof, Elk Camp and Sam's Smokehouse.
+What started out as a trial run spear-headed by Henrietta Oliver at Bumps has expanded to encompass the vast majority of our on-mountain restaurants and now also includes our offices at 117 Aspen Airport Business Center.
 These efforts mean only 1/5 of our trash goes to the landfill at these facilities.